vippsas/vipps-report-api/vipps-report-api.md

 Users of this API has to account for the possibility of more transaction types than just capture and refunds.
 Likely examples in the future are invoices, chargebacks, manual adjustments, and weekly or monthly fees.
-The reference documentation has more details about transaction types.
+The rAPI specification has more details about transaction types.

 ## Reports